 This initiative will likewise engage the ASU students and faculty in this process.
-The public programs and events such as the "State of the Basin Symposium" will reach new and expanding audiences with both basic water education and timely information about water challenges and opportunities in the Rio Grande Basin.
+The public programs and events such as the "State of the Basin Symposium" will reach new and expanding audiences with both basic water education, connection to the Rio Grande Basin Roundtable's resources and outreach, and timely information about water challenges and opportunities in the Rio Grande Basin.